My shopping cart

 Season the chops on both sides with Ayala and either shio koji or salt, pressing the spices into the meat.
 The enzymes and sugars in the shio koji will produce better browning and slightly more tender meat.

 Spread a generous layer of olive oil in a large dish and lay the chops in the oil in one layer, flip to coat the other side, then place the dish in the freezer for half an hour (the olive oil should thicken and solidify).
-You can also use a more solid fat like lard, in which case you can skip the freezing step.

 Heat a large skillet or griddle over medium high heat.
 Or prep a broiler or grill on high.